 You should have gotten a lesson in parallel parking when you went to drivers education.
 With that said, the skill of parking is lost if you don’t have to use it.

-You might have gotten used to the dimensions of one car, only to find that you’re clueless when it comes to parallel parking a new vehicle.
-There’s a method to the madness, though, and we’re here to help you out.
+You might have gotten used to the dimensions of one car, only to find that you’re clueless about parallel parking a new vehicle.
+There’s a method to the madness, and we’re here to help you.

 Sizing up the Spot

-Seeing as parallel parking is often done in extremely hectic circumstances, you won’t have time to stop your car and measure up the spot you’re trying to park in.
+Parallel parking is often done in extremely hectic circumstances, so you won’t have time to stop your car and measure up the spot you’re trying to park in.

 There are normally angry drivers behind you and oncoming traffic zooming by, stirring up your anxiety.
-This is why the act of parallel parking is so stressful in the first place.
+This is why parallel parking is so stressful in the first place.

-With that in mind, you want to make sure that you find a spot that’s got enough room.
-If you might be able to squeeze in, move along and find a new spot.
-A closer spot isn’t worth the possibility of bumping into another car or getting bumped when other cars move.
+With that in mind, you want to ensure you find a spot with enough room.
+If you can squeeze in, move along and find a new spot.
+A closer spot isn’t worth bumping into another car or getting bumped when other cars move.

-It’s recommended that you find a spot with around one-and-a-half times the length of your own vehicle.
-That much space will give you enough room to make small mistakes and correct for them.
+You should find a spot around one-and-a-half times the length of your own vehicle.
+That much space will give you enough room to correct small mistakes.